-Vicky Barton and her brother, Johnny, take a trip to the 1896 Paris Exhibition.
+Vicky Barton (Jean Simmons) and her brother Johnny (David Tomlinson) take a trip to the 1896 Paris Exhibition.
 They both sleep in seperate rooms in a hotel.
-When the sister gets up the next morning, she finds her brother and his room had disappeared and no one will even acknowledge that he was ever there.
+When Vicky gets up the next morning, she finds Johnny and his room had disappeared, and no one will even acknowledge that he was ever there.
 Now Vicky must find out what exactly happened to her brother.

 29 March 1951 (USA)

 Also Known As: